Mastery Level Spanish

 BA R9R9 European Studies with Spanish (Including Foundation Year),

 BA RT99 Spanish, Portuguese and Brazilian Studies (5 Years Including Foundation Year)

 The aims of the module are to enhance knowledge and awareness of some of the subtleties of the Spanish language while developing further knowledge of some aspects of the cultures of the Spanish-speaking countries.
-The contents are based on authentic materials that develop the grammar and style of the language further.

 Students should be able: to understand with ease virtually everything heard or read; to summarise information from different spoken and written sources, reconstructing arguments and accounts in a coherent presentation; to express themselves spontaneously, very fluently and precisely, differentiating finer shades of meaning even in the most complex situations; and would also have acquired a set of transferable skills (communication; presentation; conversation; précis writing; team work).